 You do not need to eat a lot of extra food or any special foods to make breast milk.
 However, you will feel better and have more energy if you eat and drink well.
 Your appetite and thirst will be a good guide.

 - You need to eat at least three times a day.

-- It is normal to put on extra weight while pregnant and you are likely to gradually lose this while breastfeeding.
-Avoid weight reducing diets though.
+- It is normal to put on extra weight while pregnant and many mothers gradually lose this while breastfeeding - but not all do lose the weight while breastfeeding.
+Avoid weight reducing diets.
 They may not provide enough energy for you and your baby.